 One of the stars of Portugal's victorious Euro 2016 campaign, Sanches had been chased by a number of Europe's elite before Bayern won the race for his signature this summer.

 Manchester City beat a number of top clubs to the signature of 19-year-old Brazilian forward Jesus.
 The teenager will represent Brazil at the Olympics in Rio then return to Sao Paulo-based Palmeiras for the rest of the year before linking up with Pep Guardiola's men.

 Wayne Rooney (Everton to Manchester United, £26m)

-While his current form leaves a lot to be desired, the £30m spent on Rooney in 2004 remains one of United's wisest investments.
-The 29-year-old is their captain and talisman, and he is only 16 goals short of Bobby Charlton's 249-goal United scoring record.
+The £30m spent on Rooney in 2004 remains one of United's wisest investments.
+United captain Rooney is closing in on Bobby Charlton's 249-goal club scoring record.

 Javier Saviola (River Plate to Barcelona, £25m)